abennehhou/abennehhou.github.io/dotnet/dotnetcore/readme.md

     });
 ```

-In .Net core, the syntax is different and is done in two steps after importing nuget packages: `Microsoft.AspNetCore.Mvc.Versioning`, `Microsoft.AspNetCore.Mvc.Versioning.ApiExplorer` and `Swashbuckle.AspNetCore` and generating documentation files for Debug and Release:
+In .Net core, the syntax is different and is done in two steps after installing nuget packages: `Microsoft.AspNetCore.Mvc.Versioning`, `Microsoft.AspNetCore.Mvc.Versioning.ApiExplorer` and `Swashbuckle.AspNetCore` and generating documentation files for Debug and Release:
 * In ConfigureServices method:

 ```csharp